 I don’t particularly mind having to mix my own Vitamin C serum, but it is an extra step which can become become annoying if you’re the kind of person who already has multiple steps in their routine.
 I used to use it at night (for reasons I will go into soon), and once I was done with my tooth care and cleansing, toners and serums, I sometimes didn’t have it in me to mix my little Vitamin C powder.

 My biggest issue with this powder is that I just didn’t see an effect on my skin.
-This could be because I became increasingly lazy with using it, but at first, I was really regular with it!
 I didn’t notice that my skin was glowier or more evened out.

 Oh, the disappointment.
 But, the jar can be washed and reused.
 It makes a super cute container for other products!

 Another The Ordinary product!
 It’s not because their products aren’t great, but it’s because I have tried more products from their line than any other brand.
-When I saw they also sold SPF I was really excited as I love that their products are unscented and high quality.
+When I saw they also sold SPF I was really excited as I love that their products are high quality without any added fragrance.

 I love the packaging btw, it’s super cute.